Timothy Stoen: Final trip

 By October 1978, all of the defectors had allied with Stoen and the Concerned Relatives.
 On October 3, Stoen told the State Department that he would retrieve his son John from Jonestown by force if necessary.
 Three days later he sent a telegram reiterating the threat and warning of the danger of mass suicide at the settlement.

 As pressure grew, the Temple learned that Stoen would accompany a investigatory trip by Rep. Ryan to Guyana.
 On November 15, 1978, both Grace and Tim Stoen traveled with the Ryan delegation to Georgetown.
 However, they were not permitted to accompany the delegation on its trip to Jonestown on November 17.
 While the Stoens remained in Georgetown, the Ryan delegation was attacked on November 18 at an airstrip in Port Kaituma, near Jonestown.
 Ryan and four others were killed by Temple members wielding rifles and shotguns, while several others were injured.

 Stoen encountered Jones' son Stephan in his Georgetown hotel, neither knowing that Jones was conducting a mass murder-suicide two hundred miles away.
 As they spoke, 909 inhabitants of Jonestown, 276 of them children, died of apparent cyanide poisoning, mostly in and around the settlement's central pavilion.
 An audio recording of Jones, speaking to his followers during the massacre, mentions Stoen: Jones stated:

 Jones also discussed whether the Temple should include Stoen among the names of those committing "revolutionary suicide", and whether to include children in the plan:

 Six-year-old John Stoen was found poisoned in Jim Jones' cabin at Jonestown.
 The mass murder-suicide was the greatest single loss of American civilian life in a non-natural disaster until September 11, 2001.

 Career after Jonestown

 From 1980 to 1984, Stoen was corporate counsel for Pacific Energy & Minerals, Ltd. For some time thereafter, he worked at a private practice.
 In 1998, Stoen ran for the California State Senate and lost in the Democratic primary, receiving 34.5% of the vote.
 On his political philosophy page, he stated:

 Later, Stoen returned to work for the district attorney's offices in Humboldt and Mendocino counties.
 Former Mendocino County District Attorney Norm Vroman, who hired Stoen back to the Ukiah office in 2000, stated "frankly, I've never seen him lose a case."
+He remains an active member of the California bar into his late 80s.